Self-driving cars are not as close as you think – unless you hire a chauffeur.

 When birds flock together closely they look to their neighbors and change their own alignment to closely match their neighbors.
 Cohesion means getting as close to the group as possible but no more, a bird doesn’t lag behind and move out but steers toward the center of the near-by group.
 Separation is the opposite of cohesion in that the bird or anchovy, while desiring cohesion also wants enough distance from each of its neighbors to ensure enough time to react to changes.

-In a sense, it isn’t too difficult to recognize how we already flow in a school of automobiles with roughly similar rules.
+It isn’t difficult to recognize how we already flow in a school of automobiles with roughly similar rules.
 Our alignment is such that we stay in our lanes and switch from one into another.
 Our cohesion means we stay close to the car in front of us to minimize the total distance taken by the entire group but we maintain enough separation to prevent accidents and to help prevent constant stop and start braking.
 Our alignment might also take into consideration keeping cars out of our blind spot and our separation keeps us prepared to brake or move lanes if someone moves into our lane.

 But flocking alone isn’t self-driving any more than cruise control is.
 It still requires a driver at the wheel ready to take over when necessary.